ServiceStack/Admin/README.md

 ![](https://raw.githubusercontent.com/ServiceStack/Admin/master/img/paging-queries.png)

-Clicking the back/forward navigation items on the left will page through the results in the order specified.
+Clicking the back/forward navigation icons on the left will page through the results in the order specified.

 ## Advanced Customizations